theRAPTLab/gsgo/docs/00-dev-archives/2020-10 October Report/October 2020 Report.md

 ### GEM-STEP Renderer (September 2020)

 The first version of STEP (2014) was designed to run on a single powerful laptop running a web application.
 Feature extensions through subsequent STEP, PLAE, and iSTEP grants required an extension of the original system so we could handle multiple devices.
 The system started to strain under the load of video.
-For GEM-STEP, we believed that a fundamental system redesign was needed so we could manage a large constellation of different devices.
-One of the major components to  to redesign the system to distribute the visual display of simulation agents to other hosts on the network, which directly affects the design of **Renderer**.
+For GEM-STEP, we believed that a fundamental system redesign was needed so we could manage a larger constellation of interconnected devices.

 The basic concept of the Renderer is to process batches of agents and draw a visual representation on the screen based on their property settings.
 The three common properties of agents are **position** and **skin**, which is also the minimum information we need to render agents.
 This minimum information is packaged into a lightweight **DisplayObject**, which is the bridge between data-heavy **Agent** instances to the equally resource-intensive **VisualObject** instances that know how to draw themselves in our simulation world.